AtChem/AtChem2/README.md

 **AtChem2** is an atmospheric chemistry box-model, primarily designed for use with the Master Chemical Mechanism (MCM, http://mcm.leeds.ac.uk/MCM/).
 The latest stable release of AtChem can be downloaded here: https://github.com/AtChem/AtChem2/releases.
 Installation instructions and documentation can be found on the [AtChem2 wiki](https://github.com/AtChem/AtChem2/wiki).

 AtChem2 is open source, released under the [MIT license](https://opensource.org/licenses/MIT).
-Please, see the file `CITATION.md` for information on how to cite the model in publications.
+Please see the file `CITATION.md` for information on how to cite the model in publications.

 Directory structure
 -------------------